bipproduction/next-dev/README.md

 - **clear-box**: Clears `DevBox` components from `.tsx` files.
 - **gen-api**: Generates API endpoints.
 - **gen-page**: Generates new pages.
+- **gen-tree**: Generates a tree structure of the project.
+- **gen-model**: Generates TypeScript models from JSON files, URLs, or directories.

 ### Example Usage